Emc96/FuzzylabsTakehomeChallenge/README.md

 A small held-out test set scored with BLEU (`sacrebleu`).
 Designed to run in CI on every model/config change (fail the build below a threshold) and periodically against sampled production traffic to catch drift.
 The bundled test set is deliberately tiny (6 sentences) as a demonstration.
 Production would use something like the FLORES-200 (https://huggingface.co/datasets/Muennighoff/flores200) for broader coverage per language pair.

 **3. Concurrent calls**: `application/batching.py`.
-Two things are needed to handle concurrent requests well: (a) inference must not block the event loop, and (b) ideally concurrent requests are batched for GPU/CPU efficiency rather than processed one at a time. `BatchingTranslator` does both requests are queued, grouped by language pair within a short window (default 50ms or 8 requests, whichever comes first), and run through the model in a single `generate()` call.
+Two things are needed to handle concurrent requests well: inference must not block the event loop, and ideally concurrent requests are batched for GPU/CPU efficiency rather than processed one at a time. `BatchingTranslator` does both requests are queued, grouped by language pair within a short window (default 50ms or 8 requests, whichever comes first), and run through the model in a single `generate()` call.
 Managing latency and resource utilisaiton.

 **6. Guarding against inappropriate input/output**:
 `application/guardrails.py`, applied to both the incoming text and the model's output.
-Small example of what can be done (length limit + keyword patterns). see Limitations for the production version of this.
+Small example of what can be done (length limit + keyword patterns).
 ## Running it
 ### Using uv
 If you have uv installed then you can use uv to easily recreate the environment, running: